matthiasmengel/pism-run/README.md

 Edit the `settings.py`, `supermuc_settings.py` and `pikcluster_settings.py` files.

+Take special care of naming your experiment through `experiment` in settings.py.
+You may overwrite older run scripts if this is not changed.

 `python create_run.py` will create a single run.

 `python create_set.py` will create a ensemble of runs.